harugon/mediawiki-extensions-cloudflare/README.en.md

 | `$wgCloudflareZoneID`    | `""`          | Site (URL) ID (You can get it from the dashboard of the site)                                                           |
 | `$wgCloudflarePurgePage` | `false`       | Purge cache when articles are updated                                                                                   |
 | `$wgCloudflarePurgeFile` | `true`        | Purge cache when files (images) are updated                                                                             |
+|

-### Caching article pages
+### Caching Article Pages

-When `$wgCloudflarePurgePage` is enabled, you need to set the the "Cache Level" of article page URLs in "Page Rule" to "Cache Everything".
+If enabling `$wgCloudflarePurgePage`, it's necessary to set a Page Rule of Bypass Cache on Cookie.
+(Only available on Business and Enterprise plans.)

-## What's next
+## Issues

 - API Rate limits
-- Purge article pages when using MobileFrontend
-- When Varnish is used as middleware (Cloudflare &rarr; Varnish &rarr; origin; is there any chance that Cloudflare will be left out?)
+- When Varnish is in place...
+(There's a possibility that Cloudflare may disappear first in the sequence Cloudflare->Varnish->origin?)
-- Is it suitable to use `$wgEventRelayerConfig['cdn-url-purges']`?
-- Work with guzzle

 ## Disclaimer